faithchapel/mp-rest-documentation/README.md

 ## Nesting on tables with columns that have required relationships
-If you want to create a contact record and a participant record in one call you must make the participant record the bass and then link the contact.
+If you want to create a contact record and a participant record in one call you must make the participant record the base and then link the contact.
 This is because the participant record has a required column of Contact_ID but the contact record's Participant_Record column is not required

 ```javascript
 [{